 Social Innovation Fund grantees are actively investing in high-impact solutions across the country.
-Thirty-five intermediary grantmaking organizations have been awarded funding – 11 in 2010, five in 2011, four in 2012, and 15 in 2014 – to implement programs in three priority areas: economic opportunity, youth development, and healthy futures.
+Thirty-five grants have been awarded – 11 in 2010, five in 2011, four in 2012, and 15 in 2014 – to intermediary organizations implementing programs in three priority areas: economic opportunity, youth development, and healthy futures.
 Intermediaries were selected to receive funding for one to five years through competitive processes conducted with unparalleled openness and transparency.

 The 20 intermediary grantmakers awarded in 2010, 2011, and 2012 all held highly competitive competitions for nonprofit subgrantees.
 They selected a total of 217 organizations including community foundations, local nonprofit organizations, faith-based organizations, academic institutions, local public agencies and more.
 The Social Innovation Fund grantees selected in 2014 will complete open competitions for subgrantees in late 2014/early 2015 and will be announcing new subgrantees on a rolling basis.
 If you are interested in applying, please view our Request for Proposals page to view our grantees' active RFPs.